temuller/piscola/README.md

 sn.calculate_lc_params()
 ```

-or for a "quick" fit with the default parameters:
+or if you are OK with using the default parameters:

 ```python
 sn = piscola.call_sn(<sn_name>)